coodoo/finegrid/README.md

-Finegrid
+FineGrid
 =========

-Finegrid is a light-weight responsive grid system which provides fine-grained layout control for phone, tablet and desktop.
+FineGrid is a light-weight responsive grid system which provides fine-grained layout control for phone, tablet and desktop.

-It can be used on it's own or acts as a "drop-in" replacement for Twitter Boostrap and Zurb Foundation.
+It can be used on it's own or acts as a "drop-in" replacement for Twitter Bootstrap and Zurb Foundation.

-Finegrid is heavily based on Foundation with similar syntax and usage.
+FineGrid is heavily based on Foundation with similar syntax and usage.

 Why ?
 -----